jcapellman/mldas/README.md

 ## Requirements
 ### Server
-As noted in the earlier section, initial support will only be officially on Google Cloud.
-Abstractions will be provided, but other implementations to AWS or Azure for example will not be performed.
+As noted earlier, initial support will only be officially provided on Google Cloud.
+Abstractions will be provided, but other implementations to AWS or Azure, for example, will not be performed.

 ### Endpoint
 The initial release of the Endpoint will support the following platforms: